asarkytbayev/Database-Management-Systems-Project/README.md

 - **OrderManager.java** - This program creates a manager database for the ER data model for OrderManager.
 There are entity tables for Product, Customer, TheOrder, and InventoryRecord, and relationship table for OrderRecord relation in the ER model.

-- **TestOrderManager.java** - This program tests the version of the manager database tables for OrderManager that uses relation tables for the TheOrder and OrderRecord relations.
-The sample data is stored in two tab-separated data files.
-The columns of file data1 are: name, description, SKU, number, price.
-The columns of file data2 are: productName, SKU, price, customerName, address, city, state, country, postalCode, orderDate, shipmentDate, number bought.
+- **TestOrderManager.java** - This program tests the version of the manager database tables for OrderManager that uses relation table for OrderRecord relation.
+The sample data is stored in five tab-separated data files.

 - **Helper.java** - This file contains stored functions for parsing, validating, and converting OrderManager types to strings.